Subscribe To This Site

 What’s the difference between a green smoothie and green juice?

 Green juice has all of the fiber extracted out so you are left with only juice- no fiber.
 This makes it very easy for your body to assimilate since it doesn’t have to go through the same digestive process as food.
-Green smoothies are blended greens.
+Smoothies are blended greens.
 It contains all the fiber and juice.

 How do you make a green smoothie?

-Reasons why green smoothies are good for you
+Reasons why green smoothies are good for you.

 They are extremely cleansing.
 They contain chlorophyll which is nearly identical to the hemoglobin molecule in the blood.
-This means it will build a high blood count in your blood.
+This means it will build a high red blood count in your blood.
 If you have a high blood count, it means more oxygen can be delivered to the tissues to help with cellular respiration.
-Greens (in juices and when eaten raw) help to control calcium in the blood, are high in potassium and has a bit of copper and zinc.
+Greens (in juices and when eaten raw) help to control calcium in the blood, are high in potassium and have a bit of copper and zinc.
 It also feeds the good bacteria in your body, and cleanses the bowel.

-I love having these for breakfast for 5 reasons:
+I love having these for breakfast for 5 reasons.

-2) Green smoothies are a low cal breakfast that keeps you full for quite a while and really can help you manage your weight.
+2. Green smoothies are a low-cal breakfast that keeps you full for quite a while and really can help you manage your weight.

-4) It gives me energy.
+4. It gives me energy.
 There is something magical about greens….they boost your energy.
 I actually, miraculously, didn’t need my morning tea as soon as I started my green smoothies for breakfast.
 Green juice will do the same thing, but I wanted something heavier for breakfast so smoothies were my answer.

-5) Green smoothies are RAW just like juice!
+5. Green smoothies are RAW just like juice.
 They are uncooked and you are getting the most out of each fruit and veggie.
 I would never eat as much kale and spinach as I do now that I include them in smoothies.
 I’m obsessed with having at least one each day.

-Making your own smoothies…
+Making your own smoothies

 I’ve provided some recipes below, but you can easily make your own if you know a few basic rules.

-• Use frozen fruit for a thicker consistency
+• Use frozen fruit for a thicker consistency.

 • Bananas add a wonderful milk like taste and smooth consistency to drinks.
-They cut out bitterness and hide the taste of greens well
+They cut out bitterness and hide the taste of greens well.

-• Add water or juice to make it thinner
+• Add water or juice to make it thinner if your smoothie comes out too thick.

 • When you’re starting out, don’t use more then 1 cup or a few leaves of greens in the recipe.
-Make your recipe light on greens first, and add in more as you become more familiar with blended drinks
+Make your recipe light on greens first, and add in more as you become more familiar with blended drinks.

 Don’t be afraid to try new things in your recipes.
 Most times, it will turn out great or can be salvaged by adding more fruit or juice.

-These recipes generally make about 2 glasses.
+These green smoothie recipes generally make about 2 glasses.
 I save the leftovers for a snack or give the other glass to my husband.
 Tip: If you like it more watery, add water.
 If you like it really thick, omit most of the water.

-Banana - Apple
+Banana Apple

 2 bananas